davf-git/olive-sketch/README.md

 ## How people become subscribers

 A subscriber is simply an email address.
-Nobody needs an account, a password or a profile - these create complexity and exclude visitors, blocking community. as you know from 15y experience.
+Nobody needs an account, a password or a profile - these create complexity and exclude visitors, blocking organic community growth.

 The choices are: